fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/theory.md

 The ECMAScript specification defines how ESM imports and exports link up with each other, but it doesn’t specify how the file lookup in (4), known as *module resolution*, happens, and it doesn’t say anything about other module systems like CommonJS.
 So runtimes and bundlers, especially those that want to support both ESM and CJS, have a lot of freedom to design their own rules.
 Consequently, the way TypeScript should answer the questions above can vary dramatically depending on where the code is intended to run.
 There’s no single right answer, so the compiler must be told the rules through configuration options.

 The other key idea to keep in mind is that TypeScript almost always thinks about these questions in terms of its *output* JavaScript files, not its *input* TypeScript (or JavaScript!) files.
 Today, some runtimes and bundlers support loading TypeScript files directly, and in those cases, it doesn’t make sense to think about separate input and output files.
 Most of this document discusses cases where TypeScript files are compiled to JavaScript files, which in turn are loaded by the runtime module system.
-Examining these cases is essential for building an understanding of the compiler’s options and behavior—it’s easier to start there and simplify when thinking about esbuild, Bun, and other [TypeScript-first runtimes and bundlers ↗](https://www.typescriptlang.org/docs/handbook/modules/theory.html#module-resolution-for-bundlers-typescript-runtimes-and-nodejs-loaders).
+Examining these cases is essential for building an understanding of the compiler’s options and behavior—it’s easier to start there and simplify when thinking about esbuild, Bun, and other [TypeScript-first runtimes and bundlers](/typescript/5.2/modules-reference/theory#module-resolution-for-bundlers-typescript-runtimes-and-nodejs-loaders).
 So for now, we can summarize TypeScript’s job when it comes to modules in terms of output files:

 Understand the **rules of the host** enough